snowkit/linc_openal/README.md

     - This populates `lib/openal-android` which you need
 - `Linux` Make sure `libopenal-dev` and `openal-soft` are installed
     - using `apt-get libopenal-dev openal-soft` or equivalent
+- `Windows` none - Prebuilt openal-soft is used, so none
+- `Mac/iOS` none - OS OpenAL.framework is used

 #### Important notes: